 We offer a huge range of lecture modules on topics that cover evolution, neuroscience, perception, language, emotion, sleep and much more.

 Throughout your degree, you'll work in small groups and look closely at scientific problems.
-Supportive academic staff will guide you through some of the most interesting and, sometimes, challenging topics in psychology.
+During these sessions, our academic staff will guide you through some of the most interesting and, sometimes, challenging topics in psychology.
 You’ll work with data and develop your writing, presentation and critical thinking skills.

 Excellence in teaching

 All of our staff are committed to great teaching.
 Several have been given awards from the University of Sheffield, or have earned professional recognition for the innovative and engaging ways they have helped students learn psychology.

 University of Sheffield Senate Awards for Excellence in Learning and Teaching